Neamar/DUCK/rosa_on_himself.md

 $crooge is older than Gus, and even though a blind guy woulda' had a 50-50 chance of labelling it correctly, this letterer got it bass-ackwards.
-<P> Finally, the story is built around a key gag involving DD
-writing his date of birth down in a personnel file which somebody then misreads; and the whole issue is scheduled and built on the fact that June 9 is DD's birthday.
+Finally, the story is built around a key gag involving DD writing his date of birth down in a personnel file which somebody then misreads; and the whole issue is scheduled and built on the fact that June 9 is DD's birthday.
 Well, this letterer has DD writing into the